Police: Victim beheaded, ex-DYA officer arrested

 Castro’s wife found his body in the apartment.

-“Detectives assigned to CID conducted numerous interviews and canvassed, which led to the identity of a person of interest,” said GPD Chief Stephen Ignacio.
+“Detectives assigned to (the Criminal Investigation Division) conducted numerous interviews and canvassed, which led to the identity of a person of interest,” said GPD Chief Stephen Ignacio.
 “Mr. Ornellas had provided information as to the incident surrounding the death investigation.”

 He confirmed officers recovered the victim’s head at a separate location in Dededo.

 “Our investigation revealed that the two are familiar with each other.
 They may have some type of familial connection,” he said.
-“We have information to believe that this may have been drugs involved in this investigation.”
+“We have information to believe that (there) may have been drugs involved.”

-Police have not yet confirmed what type of drugs may be linked to the case.
+Police have not confirmed what type of drugs may be linked to the case.

 “Despite how gruesome this death occurred, the Guam Police Department officers worked diligently and feverishly through the night so that we could catch this person,” he said.

-Police await the results of an autopsy before the case is reclassified as a homicide.
+Police await the results of an autopsy before the case is reclassified as a homicide investigation.

 Prison records show Ornellas was arrested in 2011 on charges of terrorizing and reckless driving.

-The Post confirmed that Ornellas worked at DYA for about three years before he resigned in 2017.
+The Guam Daily Post confirmed Ornellas worked at DYA for about three years before he resigned in 2017.